vakaman/Zabbix-Pgsql-Nginx-Grafana-PhpIpam/README.md

 # Modify File Permissions
 chmod +x ./amaterasu.sh

-# If you want to migrate data
+# If you want to migrate data, put the bkp files in MIGRATE folder
+chmod +x ./migrate-grafana.sh
-chmod +x ./migrate-databases.sh
+chmod +x ./migrate-zabbix.sh

-# Clear all
+# Clear all - be careful!
 ./amaterasu.sh
 ```